Hanabi CapitalHanabi Capital presents...

 Difficulty:

-Instance Resolution by Code Agent
+Task Resolution by Code Agent

 Cells are tasks for the selected code agent.
 Color encodes repository; solid = resolved, translucent = failed.
 Click a task to see its details.